 Individuals whose brains develop and work differently from those of neurotypical people possess “minority brains”; they are considered neurodivergent or neurominorities (Doyle, 2020).
 Their brain differences may be subtle and undetectable to you or may be very obvious.
 Individuals who are neurodivergent have strengths and struggles which are different from their neurotypical peers (Cleveland Clinic, 2022).

-Neurodivergence is a non-medical term.
-This means that there are no medical criteria or definitions that can be used to diagnose a client as neurodivergent.
-However, the following medical conditions are common among people who self-identify:
+“Neurodivergence” is a non-medical term.
+This means that there are no medical criteria or definitions that can be used to diagnose a client as “neurodivergent”, as medical diagnosis focuses instead on a specific disorder that is considered to fall outside the bounds of typical social behaviour or adaptive functioning.
+However, the following medical conditions are considered to fall under the umbrella of neurodiversity by people who self-identify as neurodivergent:

 The medical model of deficit and disability